burghardt/easy-wg-quick/README.md

 By default `easy-wg-quick` uses IP address of interface that has default routing done over it as external IP address of VPN hub.
 This might not be true if hub is behind firewall or NAT/PAT/masquarading is done.
-User can set prefered IP address in `extnetip.txt` file with command:
+User can set preferred IP address in `extnetip.txt` file with command:

     echo 192.168.1.2 > extnetip.txt